telecombcn-dl/2019-dlcv/_posts/2000-01-07-registration.md

 * __Other students currently enroled in another academic program: You can request attending to the seminar by sending your CV and motivation letter to the [ETSETB academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta), clearly showing your previous knowledge in deep learning and their software frameworks.
 If accepted, you will need to cover the full cost of the course (429,24 euros, which correspond to 3 ECTS during academic course 2018/2019).
 You must alreaday be legally eligible to attend to this course, we will not release any acceptance later for visas.

 * Other profiles (eg. industry members): This course is not addressed to this audience.
 If you are interested in this topic, we suggest you consider the postgraduate program in [Artificial Intelligence with Deep Learning][aidl-upcschool] from UPC School.
 This postgraduate extends the contents of this Summer School and is also supported by the UPC TelecomBCN School.
+You can nevertheless attend to the Open Day session on Friday, which is public.

 [registration-form]: https://docs.google.com/forms/d/e/1FAIpQLSfnlQgg9ZHfDODwikN-4TEfbFrTbAEHCRquGnosFT25qTNpWQ/viewform?usp=sf_link
 [aidl-upcschool]: https://www.talent.upc.edu/ing/estudis/formacio/curs/310400/postgrau-artificial-intelligence-deep-learning/